pc9795/ds-algo-java/notes/geeks_for_geeks/ds/binary_tree.md

 2. Complete Binary Tree - all levels are completely filled except possibly the last level and the last level has all keys as left as possible.
 3. Perfect Binary Tree - all internal nodes have two children and all leaves are at the same level.
-4. Balanced Binary Tree - height of the tree is O(log n)
+4. Balanced Binary Tree - height of the tree is O(log n). ex- Red-black and AVL trees.
 5. Degenerate/Pathological Tree - every internal node has one child.

 **Unlabeled Trees**